Back to Blog

 Golf shoes tend to run slightly narrower than typical athletic shoes, especially in spiked models where the outsole is more rigid.
 Tips to get the fit right:

 • Start with your true athletic shoe size.
-Both the PUMA NXT Pro and Adidas ZG23 run close to true size for standard-width feet.
+The PUMA NXT Pro runs close to true size for standard-width feet.

-• Wide feet: Go half a size up in spiked shoes, which tend to be narrower.
-Spikeless shoes often have a slightly roomier toe box.
+• Wide feet: Spikeless shoes often have a slightly roomier toe box — try your standard size first.

 • Try on in the afternoon.
 Feet swell through the day — the same way they swell on the back nine.
 An afternoon fit is more representative of what you’ll feel on hole 14.